pinkkoala95/sinatra/README.md

 **Task Guidance**
-1
-The remit of this task was to:
  - Create and run a web server with Sinatra (https://sinatrarb.com/intro.html)
  - Check the page is shown in the browser
  - Write an automated test for the page (https://sinatrarb.com/testing.html)